Concerned Citizen of Locke

 In his book, Earth in the Balance, Al Gore warned that a “wrenching transformation” must take place to lead America away from the “horrors of the Industrial Revolution.”
 The process to do that is called Sustainable Development and its’ roots can be traced back to a UN policy document called Agenda 21, adopted at the UN’s Earth Summit in 1992.

 Sustainable Development calls for changing the very infrastructure of the nation, away from private ownership and control of property to nothing short of central planning of the entire economy – often referred to as top-down control.
 Truly, Sustainable Development is designed to change our way of life.
-In short, it’s all about wealth redistribution.
-Your wealth into a green rat hole.
+In short, it’s all about wealth redistribution: your wealth goes in to a green rat hole.

 During the Cold War, communists tried to get us to surrender our liberties and way of life for the wisdom of Karl Marx.
 Americans didn’t buy it.
 But now, they have taken the same clap trap and wrapped it all in a nice green blanket, scaring us with horror stories about the human destruction of the environment – and so we are now throwing our liberties on the bon fire like a good old fashioned book burning -- all in the name of protecting the planet.
 It sounds so friendly.
 So meaningful.
 So urgent.
 But, the devastation to our liberty and way of life is the same as if Lenin ordered it.